Skip to content

 Working with views

-Views help you setting the stage for various operations like exporting with the help of the various to_* methods or applying a function to the contained pages using apply.
-With select the view can be restricted to certain columns whereas head (with alias limit) and tail can be used to restrict the number of rows in the view, e.g.:
+Views help you set the stage for various operations like exporting with the help of the various to_* methods or applying a function to the contained pages using apply.
+With select, the view can be restricted to certain columns, whereas head (with alias limit) and tail can be used to restrict the number of rows in the view, e.g.:

 task_view.select('Task', 'Status').head(3).show(simple=True)